fenggo/ReaxFF-nn/README.md

 ## Refference

-ReaxFF-nn: A Reactive Machine Learning Potential in GULP and the Applications in Low Dimensional Carbon Structures, Feng Guo (In preparation)
+ReaxFF-nn: A Reactive Machine Learning Potential in GULP and the Applications in Low Dimensional Carbon Structures, Feng Guo et al. (In preparation).